12/23/08

 Each of us can sit alone with our conscience for a

-the proposition of Robert Louis Stevenson,
+while on the proposition of Robert Louis Stevenson,

 that the intelligent man can find an Iliad of the